deep tech

 The Impact

-Deep tech at the infrastructure level does not just make things faster.
+Deep tech at this level does not just make things faster.

 It changes what is even possible: